redis/redis-doc/topics/twitter-clone.md

 Paginating updates
 ---

-Now it should be pretty clear how we can user LRANGE in order to get ranges of posts, and render this posts on the screen.
+Now it should be pretty clear how we can use LRANGE in order to get ranges of posts, and render this posts on the screen.
 The code is simple:

     function showPost($id) {
         $r = redisLink();